bonganibam/Continental-Network-VARGO-/README.md

 # Continental-Network-VARGO-
 This is the network state base.
 We call it "VARGO".
 Our mission here is to work together to accomplish  a network state tech infrastructure.

-«The open-source technology commons for building The Continental Network.»
+The open-source technology commons for building The Continental Network.

 What is The Continental Network?